molpood/IWILDS_Complexity_Feature_List/data_features_feature_list.md

 | vp     |Total number of verbal phrases|
 | whnp   |Total number of wh-nominal phrases|

+The following feature descriptions are crawled from the CTAPWEB tool.
+For more information see:
+Chen, X.B., Meurers, D. (2016).
+CTAP: A Web-Based Tool Supporting Automatic Complexity Analysis.
+In *Proceedings of The Workshop on Computational Linguistics for Linguistic Complexity*.
+Osaka, Japan.
+The International Committee on Computational Linguistics.

 # Cohesive Complexity Feature

 |Name| Description|